• Skip to primary navigation

 Instructions

 • Heat oil in a pan.
 Splutter mustard seeds and then add curry leaves.
-Add shallots and saute it until soft and translucent.
-Add turmeric powder and saute it.
+Add the shallots and sauté until they are soft and translucent.
+Add turmeric powder and sauté it.

 • In a blender or mixi, crush garlic and green chilly well.
 Then add coconut and cumin.
 Cumin is optional.
 I don't add cumin usually.
 Crush it just to blend everything well. ** Don't grind.

-• Add crushed mixture to the pan and saute for a couple of minutes.
+• Add the crushed mixture to the pan and sauté for a couple of minutes.
 Don't let it brown.

 Notes